Skip to Content

 • Parental Agreement or Court Order: If there's a court order or a mutual agreement between the parents stipulating a different termination date for child support, that date would be legally binding.

-What is the Minimum Child Support in LA?
+What is the Minimum Child Support in Los Angeles?

 The minimum child support in Los Angeles is $100 per month.
 This amount is based on the California Child Support Guidelines, last updated in 2021.
 The Guidelines consider both parents' income, the number of children, and the amount of time each parent spends with the child.